 A Grammar and Style Guide to #Yodify Your Language

 “Powerful you have become.
 The dark side I sense in you.”

-In Yoda-speak, the position of modifiers (adjectives, adverbs, and modifying clauses) as well as objects are often swapped with the position of subjects and verbs; they come before the subject and verb in the sentence rather than after it.
-Modifiers, however, must immediately precede the subject-verb phrase as in:
+In Yoda-speak, modifiers (adjectives, adverbs, and modifying clauses) as well as objects often come before rather than after the subject and verb in a sentence.
+But the sentence doesn’t become completely scrambled:

 “If into the security recordings you go, only pain will you find.”